Van Vlaenderen · The Name

 [2] Olivarius Vredius (Olivier de Wrée), Genealogia Comitum Flandriae a Balduino Ferreo usque ad Philippum IV.
 Hisp.
 Regem, Pars Secunda: Continens Probationes XII posteriorum tabularum, Bruges: J.B. & Lucas Kerchovios, 1642–43.
 Tabula XVI, fol.
 275–288 (PDF pp. 285–298).
 Direct reading conducted April 2026.
 The primary charter data for Victor's three sons derives from the Acta Curiae partitionum Gandensium, as transcribed by Vredius from the Ghent partition court registers.

-[3] Foundation for Medieval Genealogy, MedLands: Flanders, Hainaut, v5.0, updated January 2025. fmg.ac/Projects/MedLands/FLANDERS.htm
+[3] Foundation for Medieval Genealogy, MedLands: Flanders, Hainaut, v5.0, updated January 2025.
+Tertiary compilation consulted as a pointer to primary sources during the survey phase; not used as a fact-level authority. fmg.ac/Projects/MedLands/FLANDERS.htm